 - 1/2 tablespoon cornstarch mixed into 1 tablespoon water

-- Meanwhile, bring the remaining marinade to a boil on a saucepan, add the cornstarch slurry and simmer until it has thickened, about 2-3 minutes.
+- Meanwhile, bring the remaining marinade to a boil in a saucepan, add the cornstarch slurry and simmer until it thickens, about 2-3 minutes.

 - Serve the salmon with the thickened teriyaki sauce.